DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 > Sometimes we get lost in the novelty of what we bring to the table.
 I’m always conscious of the first-time viewer.
 Are we getting the story?
 Are we clearing dialogue?
 We don’t want anybody to lean over and say, “What did they say?”
 So I always try to err on clarity.
 If that means sacrificing whatever is at your fingertips, so be it.
 You have to be sensitive to all the disciplines of dialogue, music, and sound effects. (“The Sound of Man of Steel”)

 {{% note %}}
-As a practical tool, then, mixers like Jenkins and Montaño circumvent point-sourcing effects in favor of an approach that de-emphasizes off-screen audio objects.
-In pulling the musical score off the screen and into the surround zones, Jenkins opens up the front three screen channels for a roomier dialogue and effects track, which supports the ideology of intelligibility over greater realism. **Ultimately, these strategies forgo Dolby’s call for “lifelike” audio to better reflect the demands of the narrative and to satisfy their own professional tastes.**
+### Summary: Practical Use of Dolby Atmos by Professional Mixers

+#### Circumventing Point-Sourcing Effects
+- Mixers like Jenkins and Montaño favor an approach that moves away from point-sourcing effects.
+- They de-emphasize the placement of off-screen audio objects.

+#### Use of Musical Score in Surround Zones
+- By pushing the musical score into surround zones, Jenkins frees up the front screen channels.
+- This creates room for clearer dialogue and effects tracks.

+#### Ideology of Intelligibility Over Realism
+- The approach supports a focus on narrative clarity and intelligibility rather than Atmos' goal of greater realism.

+#### Professional Choices Over Dolby's Guidelines
+- The mixers' strategies ultimately prioritize narrative demands and their own professional tastes over Dolby’s aim for "lifelike" audio.

 {{%/ note %}}

 ---